Nawaz2507/Strategy---Portfolio-Rebalancing/README.md

 The returns are then compared with a simple BUY & HOLD strategy of the Index Selected Universe of Stocks -> Dow Jones Industrial Average (DJIA) & NIFTY50 constituents as on Feb 1st, 2016

 The backtesting is done from Feb 1st 2016 to Oct 1st, 2021.
-The KPIs are lower than index KPIs when run for NIFTY (strategy underperforms undex)
-& higher than index KPIs when run for DJIA (strategy outperforms index).
+The KPIs for the strategy are higher than KPIs of the index for both NIFTY50 & DJIA, i.e., the strategy outperforms the index in the given time frame for the selected set of parameters.

 Strategy Performance: